 ## [1] 0.01227613

 What would be the 2-sided P-value?
-As opposed to our earlier example with Bin(100, 0.5), this distribution, Bin(50, 0.3), is not symmetric with respect to its expected value 15, and thus there is not (necessarily) any value < 15 such that the left-hand tail probability at that value would be exactly p.right=0.123.
-Thus we need to choose among two options to determine a two-sided P-value:
+As opposed to our earlier example with Bin(100, 0.5), the current distribution, Bin(50, 0.3), is not symmetric with respect to its expected value 15, and thus there is not (necessarily) any such value < 15 for which the left-hand tail probability at that value would match exactly p.right=0.0123.
+Thus, we need to choose among two options to determine a two-sided P-value:

 binom.test(x.obs, n = n, p = p.null)